5 common mistakes in Australian native gardens (and the fix)

 The fix

-Match plants to the soil you already have.
-Improve drainage with sand or gravel rather than adding nutrient-heavy compost.
-For species that struggle in clay, build a slight mound so the crown sits above the surrounding soil.
+Match plants to the soil already present rather than trying to improve the soil to suit the plant.
+If drainage is genuinely poor, address it with coarse sand or gravel rather than compost.
+For species that struggle in clay, building a slight mound so the crown sits above the surrounding soil level makes a significant difference.
+The goal is not rich soil — it is well-drained soil with the structure to support root development without staying wet.

-Native gardens look breathtaking in spring — but if the plant palette is too narrow, the garden can look flat the rest of the year.
+Native gardens can look breathtaking in spring, but if the plant palette is too narrow the garden can look flat for the remaining nine months of the year.

 Why it happens